cs1302uga/cs1302-genlistadt/README.md

    } // get
    ```

-1. **How can I remove redundancy between my two implementations of the interface?**

-   You may find yourself implementing a method the eact same way in both classes.
-This is an
-   excellent opportunity to promote code reuse via inheritance!
-While not a requirement,
-   proper use of a single parent class containing methods and variables common to both
-   implementations can _vastly_ reduce the amount of code that you need to write for this
-   project.
-It is a beautiful compromise that illustrates the trade-off between more planning
-   versus more code writing and debugging.

 1. **What is `listadt.jar`?**

    In Java, `.jar` files are Java™ Archive (JAR) files that bundle multiple files into a single